Africa Hall - Addis Ababa

 Opening Hours

-Monday to Friday, 9:00 AM - 5:00 PM (closed weekends and holidays).
-Guided tours available by appointment only
+Monday to Friday 8:00 AM - 5:00 PM; closed weekends and holidays.
+Guided tours typically available by advance arrangement only

 Tickets & Pricing